nehalsoni23/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 My test accuracy is bit low as I have not added additional data for data augmentation.
 I believe if adding more complex data on training set would help me increase the accuracy.

 If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
+### What was the first architecture that was tried and why was it chosen?

 I started training model with LeNet only as I am still exploring the other well accepted architecture like GoogLeNet, AlexNet etc.

-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-* Which parameters were tuned?
+### Which parameters were tuned?
 How were they adjusted and why?

 Initially I kept learning rate as 0.0001 as smaller learning rate can help improving accuracy.
 But it didn't worked  well.
 Then I adjusted it as 0.001 which is quite accepted default setting for learning rate as per my learning.
 And it worked better than the previous setting.

-* What are some of the important design choices and why were they chosen?
+### What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 Regular Neural Network would not scale well for images as an input. i.e. We have an image of size (28x28x3) so a single fully connected neuron in first hidden layer would need (28*28*3) = 2352 weights.
 For more bigger images it would the size would lead to unmanagable state.
 Convolution Neural Network is a best fit when inputs are images because unlike a regular Neural Network, the layers of a ConvNet have neurons arranged in 3 dimensions: width, height, depth.